thellimist/bitses/_analyses/zilliqa-thellimist.md

 score: 2
 researcher: thellimist
 date: 2018-04-30
 conclusion: "Zilliqa is a platform to do technological innovation.
-I doesn't stand a chance to compete with Ethereum."
+It doesn't stand a chance to compete with Ethereum."
 ---

 - Rather than side chains, uses sharding to scale.
 Has smart contracts and will try to import ETH smart contracts automatically.